ROI up to 7.35%* on FDFD Online

 5. When opting for a fixed deposit, another advantage is that you can choose from cumulative (with monthly or quarterly payouts) or non-cumulative (with compounded interest offered at maturity) FDs to suit your needs.

 6. A non-cumulative option is great for senior citizens as it helps them gain periodic interest payments (monthly, quarterly, or half yearly payout).
+You can use FD Calculator to calculate returns.
 They can use these payouts to meet regular expenses and for various other investments.

 Bajaj Finance is now offering 0.25% higher interest rate on fixed deposit for senior citizens.
 Get guaranteed returns on your investment today with Senior Citizen FD Scheme By Bajaj Finance - click here for details.